beere-softwares/elementor-toolkit/README.md

 ## Installation

-1. Upload the `elementor-toolkit` folder to the `/wp-content/plugins/` directory.
+1. Upload the `toolkit-for-elementor-by-beere` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. The widgets will be available in the Elementor editor.